- Sex and Men With Cancer: Overview

 Has a listing of AASECT-certified counselors and/or therapists

 National Association of Social Workers (NASW)

 Toll-free number: 1-800-638-8799

-Provides a directory of clinical social workers, as well as information and tip sheets on dealing with a wide variety of issues, including cancer
+Provides an online directory of clinical social workers, as well as tip sheets on dealing with many cancer issues

 American Sexual Health Association (ASHA)

 Phone number: 919-361-8400

 Phone number for STI (sexually transmitted infections) Resource Center: 919-361-8488